 Left: Alamut Castle ruins, Alamut, Iran | Right: Imaginary picture of Alamut Castle

-Although today only little of this magnificent castle remains, it was once a magnificent Iranian fortress located in Alamut mountain area south of Gilan province near Rudbar.
+Although today only little of this magnificent castle remains, it was once a magnificent Iranian fortress located in Alamut mountain area, north of Qazvin , near Rudbar.
 Alamut Castle has not only been an Iranian fortress to defense attacks and repel enemies, but also the magnificent libraries of Alamut Castle have been a heaven for top scientists, theologians, and philosophers of the time.

 The castle is 120 meters long and is surrounded by fright-full valleys and the only access to it is from the northeast side of the Hudkan Peak.
 Alamut Castle has special features, such as a complex water supply system made with “Tarbushes” (earthen pipes under the floor and through the walls to let water pass) at a diameter of 10cm, which draws water from the “Koldar” spring into the fortress and flows into the rock basins.
 In the middle of the castle there is a pond that has never been empty.